 The overarching goal is to prepare students to be successful at the college level by providing them with a comprehensive understanding of the English language.
 At all grade levels, reading, writing, speaking, and analytical thinking will be emphasized and assessed.
 We believe these skills will help strengthen students’ ability to interpret the world around them.

-Higher level classes require a high level of English because of the types of questions asked.
-Students are placed during their first period at Saint Paul Academy in the class that best reflects their current level with consideration given to English ability.
-Students who finish our program 2 will not only be ready for college courses, but will also be problem-solvers in many aspects of their lives; including finance, statistics, and applied sciences.
+Higher level classes require a high level of English due to the types of questions asked.
+Students are placed in the class that best reflects their current level with consideration given to English ability.
+Students who finish our course will not only be ready for college courses, but will also gain life skills that can be applied into other mathematical studies including finance, statistics, and applied sciences.

-St. Paul Academy offers program 3 that seek to prepare students to become educated global citizens.
-As students progress through their course of study at St. Paul Academy, the course hopes that students will be made aware of various cultures and understand how they have developed over time.
+Social Studies courses at St. Paul Academy seek to prepare students to become educated global citizens.
+As our students progress through their course of study at St. Paul Academy, the course hopes that students will be made aware of various cultures and understand how they have developed over time.

-Students begin with the foundational courses of program 3.
-Students also have the opportunity to enroll in Social Studies electives, which include Current Events and Social Issues.
+Students will experience the fundamental courses of Social Studies, including US History, but will also have the opportunity to enroll in Social Studies electives, which include Current Events and Social Issues.
 These courses allow students to read and discuss real-world news events, case studies, and legal proceedings, thereby furthering their understanding of how the world functions as a global community.

-The program 4 follows a sequential, inquiry-based learning program, dedicated to fostering an appreciation for the essential concepts of scientific thought.
+Science follows a sequential, inquiry-based learning program, dedicated to fostering an appreciation for the essential concepts of scientific thought and the scientific process.

-At all grade levels of program 4, students learn through a variety of hands-on experiences, including experiments, observations, and discussions regarding foundational scientific concepts.
+In all of Saint Paul Academy’s Science courses, students learn through a variety of hands-on experiences, including experiments, observations, and discussions regarding foundational scientific concepts.
 Students are encouraged to learn through the process of discovery, with emphasis on critical thinking and analysis.

-The ultimate goal of the program 4 is to allow students to learn and arrive at their own understanding of the world through exploration.
+Science’s true purpose is to allow students to learn and arrive at their own understanding of the world through evidence-based exploration.
 We also hope to equip students with the confidence to utilize the scientific method in various aspects of their examination of the world around them.